PaddlePaddle/PaddleSpeech/README.md

 ## Getting Started

-Several shell scripts provided in `./examples` will help us to quickly give it a try, for most major modules, including data preparation, model training, case inference and model evaluation, with a few public dataset (e.g. [LibriSpeech](http://www.openslr.org/12/), [Aishell](https://github.com/kaldi-asr/kaldi/tree/master/egs/aishell)).
-Reading these examples will also help us understand how to make it work with our own data.
+Several shell scripts provided in `./examples` will help us to quickly give it a try, for most major modules, including data preparation, model training, case inference and model evaluation, with a few public dataset (e.g. [LibriSpeech](http://www.openslr.org/12/), [Aishell](http://www.openslr.org/33)).
+Reading these examples will also help you to understand how to make it work with your own data.

 Some of the scripts in `./examples` are configured with 8 GPUs.
-If you don't have 8 GPUs available, please modify `CUDA_VISIBLE_DEVICE` and `--trainer_count`.
+If you don't have 8 GPUs available, please modify `CUDA_VISIBLE_DEVICES` and `--trainer_count`.
 If you don't have any GPU available, please set `--use_gpu` to False to use CPUs instead.

 Let's take a tiny sampled subset of [LibriSpeech dataset](http://www.openslr.org/12/) for instance.